MarcMagdi/MiniChatService/README.md

 ### As a user I can:
 + View all users in the system
-+ Get a notification whenever any user get online or offline
++ Get a notification whenever any user gets online or offline
 + See online users and offline users

 ![HOME](/assets/home.png?raw=true)